oci-landing-zones/terraform-oci-core-landingzone/DEPLOYMENT-GUIDE.md

 ### The Basic CLI Commands

-The sequence below is equivalent to the typical Terraform CLI plan/apply cycle and are the bare minimum to deploy the Landing Zone.
-For a list of all available ORM CLI commands, check https://docs.oracle.com/en-us/iaas/tools/oci-cli/3.4.2/oci_cli_docs/cmdref/resource-manager.html.
+The sequence below is equivalent to the typical Terraform CLI plan/apply cycle and is the bare minimum to deploy the Landing Zone.
+For a list of all available ORM CLI commands, check https://docs.oracle.com/en-us/iaas/tools/oci-cli/3.4.2/oci\_cli\_docs/cmdref/resource-manager.html.

 #### Create Stack
     > oci resource-manager stack create --display-name "<stack-name>" --description "<description>" --compartment-id <compartment-id> --config-source <config-zip-file> --working-directory <dir-path-to-run-terraform-from> --terraform-version <terraform-version>